 - Diversity gain.
-Use of the space-diversity provided by the multiple antennas to improve the robustness of the transmission against multipath fading. - Array gain.
+Use of the spatial diversity provided by the multiple antennas to improve the robustness of the transmission against multipath fading. - Array gain.
 Concentration of energy in one or more given directions via precoding or beamforming.
 This also allows multiple users located in different directions to be served simultaneously (so-called multi-user MIMO). - Spatial multiplexing gain.
 Transmission of multiple signal streams to a single user on multiple spatial layers created by combinations of the available antennas.

-Figure 1.5 Three fundamental benefits of multiple antennas: (a) diversity gain; (b) array gain; (c) spatial multiplexing gain.
+Figure 1.5: Three fundamental benefits of multiple antennas: (a) diversity gain; (b) array gain; (c) spatial multiplexing gain.

-A large part of the LTE 'Study Item' phase was therefore dedicated to the selection and design of the various multiple antenna features to be included in LTE.
-The final system includes several complementary options which allow for adaptability according to the deployment and the propagation conditions of the different users.
+A large part of the LTE Study Item phase was therefore dedicated to the selection and design of the various multiple antenna features to be included in the first release of LTE.
+The final system includes several complementary options which allow for adaptability according to the network deployment and the propagation conditions of the different users.